koculu/Topaz/README.md

 Comments:

 Topaz is slightly faster than Jint in this benchmark.
 The model object is a .NET class.
 This benchmark demonstrates 100K object iteration and creation with several properties.
-Please note that using Topaz JsObject instead of an arbitrary class would avoid reflection and boost the performance of your script.
-This is not added as a separate benchmark as it would not be fair to compare those with other engines.
+Please note that using Topaz JsObject or an object that implements IDictionary instead of an arbitrary class would avoid reflection and boost the performance of your script.
+This is not added as a separate benchmark as it would not be fair to compare that with other engines.

 ### Benchmark 6 (1M Javascript parallel function call from Host)
 Code: